 11. Bravex Electric Trailer Winch

-If you are searching for the best electric boat trailer winch, this is one product to include on your list.
+If you are searching for the right electric boat trailer winch, this is one product to include on your list.
 It has a pulley inside the box, which doubles its pulling force.
 The manufacturer claims that the motor power is up to 30% higher compared to similar electric winches.

 This dual-direction power winch for boat trailers offers versatility.
 I can use it for both pulling and spooling.
 Whether for power-in or power-out, it has incredible performance.
 To add, it also has a dual-operation mode, which means that I can use it either as a manual or electric winch.
 An emergency crank is included if I want to convert it into a hand winch.